 MCC Ontario had been probing for alternatives to the criminal justice system.
 In 1968 they appointed a study committee to come up with a non-bricks-and-mortar concept for dealing with offenders.

-“We felt the criminal justice system simply could not sustain the number of people it was putting away,” recalls Doug Snyder, who lead the committee.
+“We felt the criminal justice system simply could not sustain the number of people it was putting away,” recalls Doug Snyder, who leads the committee.
 “We wanted to try to bring into reality a way for our congregations to be more involved in the ‘hands-on’ way of meeting human need.”

 When Mark Yantzi walked into Snyder’s office in 1968, Snyder asked, “We need a pioneer.
 Do you have the interest?”
 The answer from Mark Yantzi and his wife Glennis Yantzi was yes.
 Negotiations with the Ministry of Correctional Services led to Mark Yantzi’s placement as an MCC-supported volunteer with the Waterloo Region Probation Department in 1969.
 He was assigned to develop community programming.
 What community programming meant at that stage was that Yantzi and Snyder met once a week over lunch “to figure out the next move,” according to Snyder.